ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 When a set of audit data is uploaded to the server and the server has acknowledged receipt of the audit data, the system performs the following steps to delete transaction history (audit logs) post sync with server and the retention period:
 1. Runs on a daily process to identify audit data that has sent to the server and acknowledgement received from the server.
    * The audit data acknowledgement are received from the server >= x hours ago.
 X is configured at a country level.
-2. Deletes the identified audit data from the USB client dongle.
+2. Deletes the identified audit data from the client machine.
 1. Executes at a time and frequency as configured.
    * The process takes place only when the Registration Client is in open and running situation.
 If the Registration Client is not open during a scheduled run, it is executed as soon as the client is next started up.
 4. Does not delete audit data if that is yet to be sent to the server.